10 Powerful Tips to Lose Weight After 50

 Most diets just jump right to cutting things out.
 I recommend dealing with problem-eating first.

 If you have times of the day where your eating feels out of control, work on that first.
+If you are addicted to any kind of soda that probably needs to go.

 Please don’t skip this!
 You binge and overeat for a reason.
 A diet will not help you if you don’t address the reason you can’t control part of your eating.